OpenAPI Qraft CLI

 -

--rm, --clean: Clean the specified output directory services before generating to remove stale files (optional). -
+-c, --clean: Clean the specified output directory services before generating to remove stale files (optional). -

 --filter-services <glob-patterns...>: Filter services to be generated by glob pattern (optional).- Pattern syntax: